day8/lein-git-inject/README.md

 This Leiningen middleware changes how the `version` is obtained:
    1. it constructs a `version` from ***the ambient git context*** at ***build time***
-   2. it alters the lein `defproject` to use this constructed `version` in the build process
+   2. you can then embed this constructed `version` within the `defproject`, again at build time

-As an added bonus, it also, optionally, facilitates the embedding of this `version` (along with other built-time values) within your applications for purposes like run-time logging.
+As an added bonus, it also facilitates embedding this `version` (and certain other built-time values) within your application, for purposes like run-time logging.

 ## A Git Backgrounder